htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Reactive tests are typically made in the following circumstances, though the Director can call for them in any appropriate scenario:

-- **Hidden Environmental Features**: The Director asks for an Intuition test to notice a secret door, a hidden trap, or some other disguised environmental feature.
+- **Hidden Environmental Features:** The Director asks for an Intuition test to notice a secret door, a hidden trap, or some other disguised environmental feature.
-- **Hidden Monsters**: The Director calls for an Intuition test to notice a hidden monster (or they could use the rules in **NPCs Roll for Deceptive Tasks**).
+- **Hidden Monsters:** The Director calls for an Intuition test to notice a hidden monster (or they could use the rules in **NPCs Roll for Deceptive Tasks**).
-- **Hidden Motives**: The Director can ask for an Intuition test during a conversation to gauge how well a hero can read an NPC, judging whether they’re lying, withholding information, or concealing an emotional response.
+- **Hidden Motives:** The Director can ask for an Intuition test during a conversation to gauge how well a hero can read an NPC, judging whether they’re lying, withholding information, or concealing an emotional response.
 (The Director could also use the rules in **NPCs Roll for Deceptive Tasks**.)
-- **Recall Lore**: The Director might ask a hero to make a Reason test when dealing with a new object, a piece of information, or an event to see what history or details the hero might already know about it.
+- **Recall Lore:** The Director might ask a hero to make a Reason test when dealing with a new object, a piece of information, or an event to see what history or details the hero might already know about it.

 ### DIRECTOR’S OPTION: SECRET REACTIVE TESTS